ZHD1987E/A-CS2030-PE-LAB-TAKEN-FAR/README.md

 @russelldash332 for publishing that assessment.

 # I want this taken down!
+Or I have better ideas to write test cases!

 No worries!
 Write in to me <mailto:zhanghaodong101@outlook.com>, or message me on <t.me/@zhd1987e>